 We know what works to solve homelessness.
 Here's the progress we've made so far.

-More than anything else, access to permanent, affordable housing – combined with supportive services to get people back on their feet – reduces homelessness, breaks the cycle of chronic homelessness, and saves money.
+More than anything else, access to permanent, affordable housing – combined with supportive services to get people back on their feet – reduces homelessness, breaks the traumatic cycle of chronic homelessness, and use resources efficiently and effectively.

 Successful programs create more access to affordable homes, prevent seniors living on Social Security from falling through the cracks, increase income for homeless adults, and connect people with services.
 Multnomah, Washington, and Clackamas counties, along with many specialized nonprofit service providers, have made strides to address growing homelessness in our region through these methods, but they needed to be brought to scale.

 Voters in the Portland metro region have passed three ballot measures in recent years that will create thousands of affordable housing units and provide essential resources and services for those on their path to stability.

 In 2016, voters passed the Portland Housing Bond

 The goal was to create at least 1,300 newly affordable housing units.
 In 2017, the Portland Housing Bureau began acquiring properties to transform into these affordable homes, collaborating with city leaders, community stakeholders, property owners, and local residents.

 As of 2023, all remaining Portland Housing Bond funds have now been allocated, bringing the total affordable units open or in progress to 1,859 —43% more than initially promised to voters.
 In total, the housing developments supported by the bond will house over 4,000 Portlanders.
 You can find the most up to date information about Bond progress at the City of Portland’s website.

 In 2018, voters passed the Metro Housing Measure

 The $652.8 million affordable housing bond measure was intended to create permanently affordable homes across greater Portland for seniors, working families, veterans, and others in need of them.